edisontim/SovCoin/README.md

 _As this project is part of the grant program of Starkware, the rollup will be very similar to Starknet._

+- Centralized prover: Sharp
 - There will be one centralized sequencer: Madara
-- Centralized prover: Sharp
-- Usage of ordinals to store the state / validity proofs on Data Availability Layer, Bitcoin
+- Usage of ordinals to store the state transitions / validity proofs on the Data Availability Layer, Bitcoin
 - A trusted bridge to transfer funds L1 <> L2
 - Light nodes will be able to be verifiers by checking the Data Availability layer.
+- Smart contract account logic

+## Objectives

+Having a functioning Sovereign Rollup on top of Bitcoin, able to process transactions and supporting smart contracts written in Turing complete language, Cairo.